-Never pull out the module without making use of the lever or the push bolts on the module.
-Removing the module with forced could damage the module and SFP module slot of the Managed Switch.
+Never pull out the module without lifting up the lever of the module and turning it to a horizontal position.
+Directly pulling out the module could damage the module and the SFP/SFP+ module slot of the Managed Switch.

 3. SWITCH MANAGEMENT